How to describe work experience on a resume: tips and examples

 “Streamlined the inventory system, cutting stock errors by 40% in three months.”

-This kind of sentence shows critical thinking, measurable impact, and a results-driven mindset.
+This kind of sentence shows skills, measurable impact, and a results-driven mindset.

 • Designed an Instagram campaign that increased leads by 30% in 3 months, managing a €5,000 budget • Created monthly reports with key performance metrics, helping optimize digital strategy • Strengthened planning skills under pressure, essential in fast-paced environments |